 Both video marketing and podcasting require significant investments of time and money to generate positive returns.
 These significant hurdles make video marketing and podcasting effective channels for companies exploring a product-led strategy.

-Don’t rush into video marketing or podcasting without a sound plan or you’ll fail.
+Don’t rush into video marketing or podcasting without a sound plan, or you’ll fail.
 Do your research.
 Check out the best podcasts and successful SaaS YouTube channels and execute a strategy to engage loyal customers.
-If you don’t have the resources or time to invest in creating content directly, you can always explore affiliate marketing or partnerships.

-4. More Multilingual SaaS Sites
+5. More Multilingual SaaS Sites

 Tools like ChatGPT have made translating content significantly easier and cheaper.
 That makes it easier for startups and scale-up SaaS companies to access new markets with less competition.
 This is an opportunity for companies looking to improve their growth rate.